 If you are concerned about patients installing additional apps to your tablets, you can optionally use a restricted account for the Ocean software.
 Restricted accounts are available as a feature on some tablet models and can be configured to prevent installation of apps, changes to tablet settings, etc. without a password.
 There are some downsides to this, however:

-- The Ocean tablet software will no longer be able to auto-update itself.
+- The Patient Tablet software will no longer be able to auto-update itself.
 Each tablet will have to be manually updated periodically using the tablet administrator account.

 - There will be additional configuration steps for each tablet and the administrator password will need to be remembered.
 If the administrator password is forgotten, it will be necessary to do a factory reset and reconfiguration of the tablet.